DreamShapr/Blaster-Prototype/README.md

 ## Wiring diagram :
 You can change most of the pins, except for the ones connected to the displays (SDA and SCL), the Vin, 5V, 3V3 and GND.
+If you decide to use a led in place of the laser (for safety reasons, for example), you can wire it the same way, but don't forget to add a resistor.
 ![Wiring](https://user-images.githubusercontent.com/129743177/229611605-f5bdc5fa-e650-42f9-a495-9acd02763e56.PNG)

 ## Sd card configuration